The Seljuk Han of Anatolia

 The majority of the walls of the han have collapsed.

 It is believed that it had the covered section with an open courtyard plan, but again, the current state of the ruins make the determination of the exact plan problematic.
-The walls of the ruins measure approximately 18 x 49m.
 The entry to the han was probably from the north.
 There are two small rooms at what is believed to be the entrance to the covered section.

 The construction was of rubble faced with finely-cut blocks of limestone.
 Some stones were found which were decorated with acanthus leaves and other vegetal motifs, which were perhaps a part of a crown portal.
 These stones are similar to examples from the Kayseri Sultan Han.

 The majority of the walls have collapsed.
+Only a few sections remain.
 The ruins are located in the middle of a field some 500 meters from the road.

 Özbek, Yıldıray & Arslan, C. Kayseri Taşinmaz Kültür Varliklari Envanteri.
 (Vol. 1-3).
 Kayseri, 2008, pp. 1169-1170.